SantoriniDave.com

 Rental cars at Santorini Airport.

-Santorini Airport is usually the simplest place to pick up a rental car, especially if you want to avoid arranging delivery to your hotel or the ferry port.
+Santorini Airport is the simplest place to pick up a rental car, especially if you want to avoid arranging delivery to your hotel or the ferry port.

 Rental car desks at Athens International Airport.